-Braces, crutches, or walkers.
 Some people with SCIs have enough strength to use these devices.
-There are many types available, and your rehab team will help you find the best fit.
+There are many types available.
+Your rehab team will help you find the best fit.

-Scooters and carts that have three or four wheels.
 These are usually used by people who don't need help getting around all the time.
-Scooters are usually less expensive than wheelchairs and easier to steer.
-Scooters and carts can be self-propelled or motorized.
+Scooters usually cost less than wheelchairs.
+And they're easier to steer.
+Scooters can be self-propelled or motorized.

-Author: Healthwise Staff Medical Review: Adam Husney MD - Family Medicine Brian D. O'Brien MD - Internal Medicine Martin J. Gabica MD - Family Medicine Kathleen Romito MD - Family Medicine Nancy Greenwald MD - Physical Medicine and Rehabilitation
+Author: Healthwise Staff Medical Review: Adam Husney MD - Family Medicine Martin J. Gabica MD - Family Medicine Kathleen Romito MD - Family Medicine Nancy Greenwald MD - Physical Medicine and Rehabilitation

-Medical Review:Adam Husney MD - Family Medicine & Brian D. O'Brien MD - Internal Medicine & Martin J. Gabica MD - Family Medicine & Kathleen Romito MD - Family Medicine & Nancy Greenwald MD - Physical Medicine and Rehabilitation
+Medical Review:Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Kathleen Romito MD - Family Medicine & Nancy Greenwald MD - Physical Medicine and Rehabilitation

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.